Ships starting with L

 1939 acquired by the Board of Trade (later MoS and MoWT) and renamed BOTLEA under management of Sir William Reardon Smith & Sons Ltd, Cardiff

-14 September1939 Lieutenant Commander Thomas Bennett Bruton Royal Naval appointed in command.
+14 September 1939 Lieutenant Commander Thomas B Bruton Royal Naval appointed in command.

 22 December 1939 sailed Chatham for Sheerness then to the Solent area for work-up